AndreasTraut/Machine-Learning-with-Python/README.md

 ![](./media/docker_localhost_data.jpg)

-When you open the Jupyter-Notebook, you will see, that Apache Spark Verison 3.0.0 an dHadoop Version 3.2 is installed.
+When you open the Jupyter-Notebook, you will see, that Apache Spark Verison 3.0.0 and Hadoop Version 3.2 is installed:

 ![](./media/docker_jupyter_apache_spark.jpg)